February 9, 2018

 By T.S.
 Akers

 By the 1820s the southwestern border of the United States reached to Fort Smith, Arkansas.
 In order to protect the border, Colonel Matthew Arbuckle established Fort Gibson in 1824 at the confluence of the Grand and Arkansas Rivers.
-After the Indian Removal Act of 1830 the post would take on a peace keeping role between the Plains Indians and the Five Tribes who came to call the new Indian Territory home.
-The placement of Fort Gibson proved to be a detriment to the Army as the post flooded often and many a soldier died of disease; but the post was in relative proximity to Tahlequah, capital of the Cherokee Nation, and Park Hill, home to several leading Cherokee statesmen.[i]
-It was here that Freemasonry arrived in the Indian Territory and a charter was issued to Cherokee Lodge No. 21 on November 9, 1848, by the Grand Lodge of Arkansas.[ii]
+After the Indian Removal Act of 1830, the post would take on a peace keeping role between the Plains Indians and the Five Tribes who came to call the new Indian Territory home.
+The placement of Fort Gibson proved to be a detriment to the Army as the post flooded often and many a soldier died of disease; but the post was in relative proximity to Tahlequah, capital of the Cherokee Nation, and Park Hill, home to several leading Cherokee statesmen.[1]
+It was here that Freemasonry arrived in the Indian Territory and a charter was issued to Cherokee Lodge No. 21 on the 9th of November, 1848, by the Grand Lodge of Arkansas.[2]
 In time the Fraternity would flourish across the Five Tribes, including the Muscogee (Creek) Nation.

 While Tahlequah was fast becoming a bustling tribal capital, Fort Gibson was the center of military operations and commerce in the Indian Territory.
 Though Fort Gibson was just twenty-five miles from Tahlequah, the distance often made it difficult for the Masons there to attend lodge without interfering with their duties on post.
-As such, it was on November 5, 1850, that Fort Gibson Lodge No. 35 was chartered.
+As such, it was in 1850 that Fort Gibson Lodge No. 35 was chartered.
 Within two years another lodge was established near a frontier post, Choctaw Lodge No. 52 at Doaksville, near Fort Towson.
 The desire for Freemasonry amongst the Cherokees was further fueled in 1853 when Flint Lodge No. 74 was established at Flint near present day Stillwell.
-As can be discerned, the first four lodges established were composed mostly of Cherokee and Choctaw citizens.
-Though several Muscogees were Masons, they chose not to affiliate with lodges in the region.[iii]
+As can be discerned, the majority of the lodges established were composed mostly of Cherokee and Choctaw citizens.
+Though several Muscogees were Masons, they chose not to affiliate with lodges in the region.[3]

 Old Creek Agency in the 1850s